What Are Digital Marketing Metrics & Why You Should Track Them

 Does the metric have any value for you?

-If you track KPIs that have no value for your business, you are, in essence, wasting time.
+You are wasting time if you track KPIs that have no value for your business.

 Thus, it is vital to know what value the metrics you measure offer your company.
-For example, it may not be necessary to track vanity metrics like how many likes or followers you have on Instagram.
-Unless you’re running a campaign to improve those metrics, they don’t really provide any valuable insights.
+For example, tracking vanity metrics like how many likes or followers you have on Instagram may not be necessary.
+Unless you’re running a campaign to improve those metrics, they don’t provide any valuable insights.

-So, if certain metrics don’t help you earn more profit or give you insight into your business and how to improve your marketing campaigns, you shouldn’t focus on them.
+So, if specific metrics don’t help you earn more profit or give you insight into your business and how to improve your marketing campaigns, you shouldn’t focus on them.

 Every marketer wants their digital marketing campaign to be a success.
 And if it isn’t, they want to know what’s wrong so they can run tests and improve their performance.